cavaok/a3-experiment/public/a3-study/assets/consent.md

 ## Purpose of the Study

-The purpose of this study is to demonstrate how to build a study using ReVISit.
-The study is designed to be simple and easy to build, and it is intended to be used as a starting point for building more complex studies.
+The purpose of this study is to examine participants abilities to accurately percieve relationships given different visualization types.

 ## Procedures

-You will be presented with a series of images.
-For each image, you will be asked to rate it on a scale from 1 to 5.
-You will also be asked to provide some demographic information.
+You will be presented with a series of visualizations.
+For each trial, you will be asked to choose which one has a stronger relationship between the X and Y variables.

 ## Risks and Benefits

 There are no known risks associated with participating in this study.
-The benefits of participating in this study include gaining experience with ReVISit and learning how to build a study.
+The benefits of participating in this study include gaining experience with ReVISit and helping me graduate in May.

 ## Confidentiality

 Your responses will be kept confidential.
-Your data will be stored securely and will only be accessible to the researchers involved in this study.
+Your collected data will be stored securely and will only be accessible to the researchers involved in this study.
+The results gathered will not include your name, and will be calculated across all participant data.

 ## Voluntary Participation

 Your participation in this study is voluntary.
-You may choose to stop participating at any time without penalty.
+You may choose to stop participating at any time.

 ## Contact Information

-If you have any questions about this study, please contact the researchers at example@example.com
+If you have any questions about this study, please contact me at okcava@wpi.edu!
 ---

 By clicking the "I agree" button below, you are indicating that you have read the consent form and agree to participate in this study.